LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational-guidelines.md

 **Selection:** Two appointed by the president (thereafter referred to as "appointed staff members"), three elected by the Captains' Council

-#### 2.3.1 Staff-Captain Dual Role
-- Staff members are permitted to serve as team captains
-- When serving in both roles:
-  - Their voting rights are exclusively as a captain
-  - They cannot submit rule proposals directly affecting their team
-  - They must declare their dual role status in any staff discussions affecting teams

 **Responsibilities:**
 - Create and enforce game rules
 - Submit rule change proposals for Captains' Council voting